and Other Forms of

 12. One also needs to think critically about the many claims that have been made regarding the medical complications associated with female circumcision.
 Authors have frequently stated that female circumcision produces trauma, infections and vaginal bleeding and often results in hospitalization and death.
 How accurate and serious are these claims?
 [Boyd (Circumcision Exposed), for example, makes comparable claims for male circumcision.]
 Do the various authors provide sufficient quantitative data to support their statements?
 For example, do specific complications occur 60-70% of the time or only 10-15% of the time?
 If authors don't give sufficient data, does the available independently collected data support their claims?
 How many girls, for example, have experienced the above symptoms?
 What percentage of those who have undergone circumcision have actually experienced serious health problems as a result of having been circumcised?
 The table below, which is based on a survey of 100 circumcised females in Sierra Leone, found that the overwhelming majority of girls experienced what was defined as "ordinary" problems, that is, normal side effects of vaginal surgery that do not differ from the side effects of male circumcisions practiced in the U.S. during the early 20th century.
 Similarly, while opponents of female circumcision routinely claim that the procedure either eliminates or severely reduces a woman's ability to have an orgasm, in a sample of 1,836 women in Nigeria, Coren (2003) reports that no significant difference was found in the ability of circumcised vs. uncircumcised women to experience an orgasm during sexual intercourse.
 Coren further states that "multivariable logistic regression models showed that cut women were significantly more likely than uncut women to report that they initiated sexual intercourse with their partner at least some of the time," seriously undercutting the credibility of recurring claims that circumcised women suffer a reduced enjoyment of sex.

 However, some girls did suffer more serious consequences, and one even died.
 In one of the articles in the Circumcision packet (on reserve in the library), the author states that 5 girls died from having circumcision performed on them in Egypt.
 How meaningful are these figures?
 What is the context in which these deaths and serious complications took place?
 For example, how many boys suffered medical complications or died from circumcision within the same populations during the same time period?
-Oliver Gillie (see Doctor, Spare That Foreskin in the Circumcision packet) quotes a British surgeon who stated that he was personally aware of one death and three cases where part of the penis was severed, all within a few years.
+Oliver Gillie (Doctor, Spare That Foreskin) quotes a British surgeon who stated that he was personally aware of one death and three cases where part of the penis was severed, all within a few years.
 Boyd (Circumcision Exposed 1998:20) claims that at least 2-3 deaths per year are caused by circumcision in the U.S., with some estimates ranging considerably higher.
 Also, what was the total number of girls in Egypt who underwent circumcision during that time period in which the five deaths occurred, and can the deaths be directly attributed to the circumcision?
 Furthermore, are five deaths (however tragic) among perhaps hundreds of thousands --possibly millions-- of girls who underwent the operation significant in a developing country such as Egypt where medical care is very poor?
 According to one source, nearly 80 Egyptian women die in childbirth for every 100,000 children born.
 Similarly, infant mortality in African countries is exceedingly high.
-Infant mortality (ages 1-5) in Mozambique, for example, is 25 times that in the U.S. Is it, then, female circumcision that is the cause of these deaths, or is it the poor quality of the medical care that is available to the women who undergo the procedure?
+Infant mortality (ages 1-5) in Mozambique, for example, is 25 times that in the U.S. Is it, then, female circumcision that is the cause of the above deaths, or is it the poor quality of the medical care that is available to the women who undergo the procedure?
 Might one solution to the problem --also, the solution that most respects cultural diversity-- be to medicalize female circumcision --that is, to have it performed in hospitals the way male circumcisions are performed in the U.S.?
 When, for example, abortion was legalized in the U.S. and performed in hospitals instead of in illegal clinics, the number of deaths that resulted from abortion dropped, according to one source, from an average of 293 women per year prior to 1973 to only 36 deaths in 1973.

 13. Much has been written about the "primitive tools" used to perform female circumcisions in Africa.
 The fact is that the most common instruments used are traditional knives and razor blades.
 These are the same tools used to perform male circumcisions in these same societies?
 Razor blades and traditional knives are actually quite sharp and make reasonably clean cuts.
 Although broken bottles have received the most attention from opponents of female circumcision, they are, in fact, only rarely used (see Table below).
-In the interest of fairness, wouldn't it be reasonable to expect that those who oppose female circumcision because of the "crude tools" used oppose male circumcision for the same reasons?
+In the interest of fairness, wouldn't it be reasonable to expect that those who oppose female circumcision because of the "crude tools" used would oppose male circumcision for the same reasons?
 How might their application of a double standard reflect the interests of the individuals and groups leading the opposition rather than their concern for the welfare of the Africans undergoing circumcision?

 Female Circumcision Knife